 STAFF SERGEANT OTIS JESSE ROSS; U.S. ARMY AIR FORCE

-July 24, 1918 (Rangeley, ME) – March 23, 1971 (Unknown); 52 years old
+DOB/DOD: July 24, 1918 (Rangeley, ME) – March 23, 1971 (Norwalk, CT); 52 years old

-Local address: 2 Branford Place, East Norwalk
+LOCAL ADDRESS: 2 Branford Place, East Norwalk

-Enlisted on August 5, 1943
+ENLISTMENT: August 5, 1943

-Captured on December 31, 1944 near Bramel, County Wesermuende.
+CIRCUMSTANCES: Captured on December 31, 1944, near Bramel, County Wesermuende.
 Held in German POW camp Stalag 13D Nuremburg (Oflag 73) Bavaria 49-11.

 Missing Air Crew Report # 11365